 Background: When starved, bacteria of Bacillus genus produce a highly resistant cell type called a spore encased in a complex protective protein shell called the coat.
 The B. subtilis species group and the B. cereus species group are two well-studied groups in this genus.
-Spores of some species, including those of the B. cereus–group, contain an additional outer layer, the exosporium, that encircles the coat.
+Spores of some species, including those of the B. cereus-group, contain an additional outer layer, the exosporium, that encircles the coat.
 The B. subtilis spore coat consists of an inner and an outer layer.
 Here, we compare coat protein evolution in the Bacillaceae and, in particular, between these two species groups, to understand the evolutionary impacts of structural differences in the spores.

 Results: We curated a list of B. subtilis coat proteins and identified orthologs in a group of other Bacillaceae species.
+Phylogenic profiling showed that coat proteins can be grouped into conserved and labile ones.
 We found that coat protein composition is more conserved in the B. subtilis inner coat than the outer coat.
-By comparing the ratio of non-synonymous and synonymous substitution rates, we found that coat proteins evolve faster than the rest of the genome only in the B. subtilis group, and these differences can be attributed to relaxed negative selection in the leaf branches on the species tree.
-In contrast, we did not detect significantly faster coat protein evolution in the B. cereus group.
+By comparing the ratio of non-synonymous and synonymous substitution rates, we found that coat proteins have a higher ratio of nonsynonymous versus synonymous substitution rates than the rest of the genome only in the B. subtilis-group.
+In contrast, similar evolution patterns of coat proteins were not observed in the B. cereus-group.

-Conclusions: We show that coat proteins evolve faster in B. subtilis–group species than in B. cereus-group species.
-We speculate that this difference in evolutionary rate reflects the fact that in B. cerues-group species, the exosporium, and not the coat, is the outermost spore layer.
-We further speculate that differences in coat protein evolution between these groups of species are driven, at least in part by the presence or absence of the exosporium.
+Conclusions: We show that coat proteins are under contrasting selective pressures between B. subtilis-group species and B. cereus-group species.
+We speculate that this difference in selective pressure reflects the fact that in B. cerues-group species, the exosporium, and not the coat, is the outermost spore layer.
+We further speculate that differences in coat protein evolution between these groups of species are driven, at least in part, by the presence or absence of the exosporium in response to different ecological niches.

 1. Introduction